Robin Panneton, Ph.D

 Research Interests: Infant Emotion and Attention, Language Learning and Development, and Socioeconomic Status

-Undergraduate Research Assistants - Spring 2020
+Undergraduate Research Assistants - Fall 2020

 Chandler is a junior at Virginia Tech majoring in Biological Sciences and minoring in Spanish.
 She aspires to attend Physician’s Assistant School after graduation and pursue a career working with children.
 She is interested in studying cognitive behavior in infants and children.